joonaspessi/AdventOfCode2021/README.md

 ### Day 6 ⭐⭐

 - In part one, I used naive way to push new fishes to a vector and then counting vector length at the end.
+Similar problem last year [AoC 2020/23](https://adventofcode.com/2020/day/23)
 - Vector implementation did not scale at all for part two.
 - Changed to Hashmap based implementation where key was "fish age" and value "count of the fish".
 Final fish count can be resolved by iterating hashmap and accumulating values.
 - Debugged a while for a problem where rust runtime panicked.
 Turned out that there was overflow when calculating final result for the part02.
 Changed count to u64 which worked out.